Ahmed-Eldawoudy/FrontMentor-News-HomePage-Challenge/README.md

 ## Description

-This website is a news homepage that displays various sections such as top stories, latest news, etc. You can click on any of the articles to read more.
+This website is a news homepage that displays various sections such as top stories, latest news, etc.

 ## Technologies Used